Skip to main content

 The Drinking Water Source Protection Fund (DWSPF) is designed for the protection of drinking water sources.
-States may loans (up to a maximum of $100,000) for certain source water assessment (SWA) implementation activities, including source water protection (SWP) land acquisition and other types of incentive-based source water quality protection measures.
+Drinking water sources include watersheds above a public water supply surface water intake and/or the delineated portion of the aquifer suppling water to public water supply wells or springs.
+States may provide assistance, in the form of a loan (up to a maximum of $100,000) for certain source water assessment (SWA) implementation activities, including drinking water source protection (DWSP) land acquisition and other types of incentive-based source water quality protection measures.

-States may also provide direct assistance in the form of a grant (up to $50,000 per eligible system) or technical support in the areas of SWP area delineation and assessment, wellhead protection programs, and capacity development strategy.
-Examples of eligible activities include the development of local SWP ordinances and implementation of public education programs to highlight the importance of wellhead protection.
+States may also provide direct assistance in the form of a grant (up to $50,000 per eligible system) or technical support for drinking water source area delineation, potential contaminant source inventory and risk assessment, development of DWSP plans, and implementation of protection strategies.
+Examples of eligible activities include the development of local DWSP ordinances, implementation of pollution prevention strategies, and development of public education programs highlighting the importance of drinking water source protection.

 Eligibility